Democrats press Trump for answers on foiled Venezuela raid

 Maduro has insisted the operation was directed by the White House.
 Meanwhile, aides to Juan Guaidó, the opposition leader recognized by the U.S. and 60 other nations as Venezuela’s rightful leader, have acknowledged exploring the idea last year but said they quickly backed out after deciding Goudreau couldn’t deliver or be trusted.

-The letter, which was also signed by Sen. Tim Kaine of Virginia and Sen. Tom Yudall of New Mexico, cites provisions in the VERDAD act, signed into law by Trump in late 2019, that state it is U.S. policy to support diplomatic engagement to bring a negotiated and peaceful end to Venezuela’s political, economic and humanitarian crisis.
+The letter, which was also signed by Sen. Tim Kaine of Virginia and Sen. Tom Udall of New Mexico, cites provisions in the VERDAD act, signed into law by Trump in late 2019, that state it is U.S. policy to support diplomatic engagement to bring a negotiated and peaceful end to Venezuela’s political, economic and humanitarian crisis.

 “Such incursions harm the prospects for a peaceful democratic transition in Venezuela by insinuating that an armed intervention is a viable option to resolve the crisis, potentially undermining the willingness of hard-line opposition actors to negotiate, while simultaneously allowing Maduro to rally support to his side, strengthening his hand,” the lawmakers wrote.